What Are Ticks?

 Ticks are external parasites that rely on hosts for transportation.
 Ticks feed on the blood of their hosts, including humans and animals.

-Wild animals are commonly responsible for bringing ticks into your yard where our pets easily pick them up then bring them into our homes.
+Wild animals are commonly responsible for bringing ticks into your yard where our pets easily pick them up and then bring them into our homes.

 There are 5 different types of ticks found in South Wilton.
 The most commonly found species include the brown dog tick, the lone star tick, and the American dog tick.

 Brown Dog Tick.

 These ticks are a reddish-brown color and are approximately 1/8 of an inch in length if they haven't fed and up to a 1/2 inch in length if they are engorged.

 The American Dog Tick

 This tick is often found in parks, along wooded paths, and in farm pastures and tends to be most active in the spring, summer, and fall.
 These parasites are reddish-brown with white or yellow markings.
 The male ticks are about 1/8 of an inch in length while the females are somewhat larger and can grow up to a ½ inch in length once fed.

 These ticks are about 1/8 of an inch in length and brown.
 Females are easy to identify thanks to the white spot in the middle of their backs.
 Lone star ticks are responsible for passing along the alpha-gal allergy which causes people to form an allergy to eating red meat.

 How Do I Check My Pet For Ticks?